-The Accords created the Palestinian Authority (PA), headed by Arafat and based in Ramallah.
-It had limited administrative and security duties in the West Bank and Gaza while Israel retained control of water, airspace, and borders.
-This arrangement was supposed to last for a five-year period during which Israel and the PA would engage in trust-building measures and negotiate final-status issues such as East Jerusalem, refugees, borders, and settlements.
+The Accords created the Palestinian Authority (PA), headed by Arafat and his associates and based in Ramallah.
+It had limited administrative and security duties in the West Bank and Gaza while Israel retained control of water, airspace, borders, imports, exports, residency, travel, taxation, currency, etc. This arrangement was supposed to last for a five-year period during which Israel and the PA would engage in trust-building measures and negotiate final-status issues such as East Jerusalem, refugees, borders, and settlements.
 It was hoped that an independent Palestinian state -- and peace -- would follow.

 In July of 2000, the Labor Party was back in power, and Israeli public opinion had moved away from Netanyahu's hard line approach, which soured relations with the Western and Arab worlds without any benefit to security.
 But Israelis were wary because Hamas and Islamic Jihad had committed fourteen suicide bombings during the Oslo years.
 And Palestinians felt betrayed because instead of retreating from the occupation as promised, the Israelis had only intensified it.
 Tensions were high.